Marc Enoumba

-Marc François Enoumba (born 4 March 1993) is a professional footballer who plays as a defender for Always Ready.
-Born in Cameroon, he represents the Bolivia national team.
+Marc François Enoumba (born 4 March 1993) is a professional footballer who plays as a centre-back for Blooming.
+Born in Cameroon, Enoumba naturalized Bolivian and he represents the Bolivia national team since 2021.

 International career

 Having lived in Bolivia for over 5 years, Enoumba is eligible to play for the Bolivia national team.
 He made his debut on 2 September 2021 in a World Cup qualifier against Colombia, a 1–1 home draw.
 He substituted Diego Bejarano at half-time.